DreamLifting: A Plug-in Module Lifting MV Diffusion Models for 3D Asset Generation: Experiments

 \myPara{Text-conditioned evaluation metrics} Following the evaluation protocol outlined by MVDream~\cite{shi2023mvdream}, we randomly select 1,000 unseen prompts from the G-Objaverse dataset, with each instance represented by 12 evenly distributed views that serve as ground truth images.
 We evaluate the alignment between rendered images and text prompts using the CLIP similarity score~\cite{radford2021learning}.
 Furthermore, we employ the Fréchet Inception Distance (FID)~\cite{heusel2017gans} and Inception Score (IS)~\cite{salimans2016improved} to assess the quality of rendered images from the generated 3D assets.
 To evaluate the quality of PBR materials, we render 12 views of albedo, metallic, and roughness maps.
 The metallic ($m$) and roughness ($r$) maps are stored in the format $(o, r, m)$, with the $o$ channel unused.
 Finally, we report the $\mathrm{FID}_{mat}$ metric, which compares the generated material maps against ground truth material maps.

 \myPara{Image-conditioned evaluation metrics} We also perform inference on the same 1,000 unseen instances from the text-conditioned evaluation, selecting 12 views per instance as ground truth images, with the front view serving as the input view.
 We report the PSNR, SSIM~\cite{wang2004image}, and LPIPS~\cite{zhang2018unreasonable} metrics to evaluate the rendered images.
 For the evaluation of PBR materials, we report PSNR for albedo maps and report MSE for the metallic and roughness images.
+To evaluate the geometry quality, we align the generated meshes with ground truth meshes via the ICP algorithm implemented in Open3D~\cite{Zhou2018}, re-scale all meshes into a cube of size $[-0.5, 0.5]^3$ as \cite{qiu2024richdreamer,xiang2025structured}, and report the Chamfer Distance (CD) and F-Score with a threshold of 0.1.